lablup/backend.ai-docs-webui/docs/admin_menu/admin_menu.rst

    :align: center
    :alt: Manage app dialog

 In this interface, you can add supported custom applications by clicking the 'Add' button below.
-To delete an application, simply click the 'red trash can' icon on the right side of each row.
+To delete an application, simply click the 'red trash can' button on the right side of each row.

 .. note::
    You need to reinstall the image after changing the managed app.